pakozm/BrickPi_Lua/README.md

   speed of both motors is set to 255*power.
 A negative power value will change the direction of the movement of motors.

+- value, value, ... = brickpi.sensorValue(port_number, port_number, ...): reads
-- brickpi.sensorValue(port_number): reads the value of the sensor at the given port number.
+  the value of the sensors at the given port numbers.

 The following port and sensor numbers are available: